Spokelax/DjangoProductManagementApp/README.md

     ```

-5. Open [http://localhost:8000/](http://localhost:8000/) in your browser to access the app
+7. Open [http://localhost:8000/](http://localhost:8000/) in your browser to access the app

+8. You can now populate the database by accessing the Django admin panel at [http://localhost:8000/admin/](http://localhost:8000/admin/) and logging in with the superuser account you created during setup.

 > [!NOTE]
 > Closing Visual Studio Code will also close the npm dev server.